 Types of Abuse to Consider

-Residents of nursing homes should be treated with dignity and respect, but nevertheless, abuses may occur in various forms.
-This includes physical, neglect, financial, and emotional abuse.
+Residents of nursing homes should be treated with dignity and respect, but nevertheless, various abuses may occur.
+This includes physical abuse, neglect, financial exploitation, and emotional abuse.

 Common Symptoms of Nursing Home Abuse